How to Cite a TED Talk in MLA

 Important Details

-- The platform name, “TED,” is italicized.
+- The name of the platform, “TED,” is italicized.

 IN-TEXT CITATION EXAMPLE